jdebloat/jdebloat/tools/jdebloat/README.md

        [-o] [-p] [-r] [-s] [-t <arg>] [-u] [-v]
 An application to get the call-graph analysis of an application and to wipe unused methods
+ -a,--app-classpath <arg>                     Specify the application
+                                              classpath
- -a,--app-classpath <arg>                     The application classpath -c,--custom-entry <arg>                      Specify custom entry points
+ -c,--custom-entry <arg>                      Specify custom entry points
                                               in syntax of
                                               '<[classname]:[public?]
                                               [static?] [returnType]
                                               [methodName]([args...?])>'
- -d,--debug                                   Run the program in 'debug'
+ -d,--debug                                   Run JDebloat in 'debug'
                                               mode.
 Used for testing -e,--include-exception <Exception Message>   Specify if an exception message should be included